waliafghan22/PashtoQaida-Apk/README.md

 ## 🌟 About

-**Pashto Qaida** is a free, open-source educational app designed to help children aged 4-10 learn the Pashto alphabet.
+**Pashto Qaida** is a free, educational app designed to help children aged 4-10 learn the Pashto alphabet.
 With colorful visuals, native audio pronunciation, interactive writing practice, and fun quizzes, learning Pashto has never been more engaging!

 ### Why This App?